 Exhibitors must create one (1) centerpiece arrangement within one hour.
 Arrangements are to be visible from all sides.
-The centerpiece should be based on a theme such as a wedding, holiday, birthday, etc. You may use fresh OR dried flowers (silk flowers are not permitted) for your themed centerpiece.
-Display must fit in the space noted above (#7).
+The centerpiece must be based on a theme such as a wedding, holiday, birthday, etc. You may use fresh OR dried flowers (silk flowers are not permitted) for your themed centerpiece.
+Display must fit in a 24" x 24" x 36" space.
 Enrollment in Floriculture D is necessary to exhibit in this class.

-CROP & PLANT SCIENCES, FOOD &NUTRITION, HORTICULTURE: FLORICULTURE, & HORTICULTURE: VEGETABLES, HERBS, & FRUIT SHOWS
+CROP & PLANT SCIENCES, FOOD &NUTRITION, HORTICULTURE: FLORICULTURE, &

+HORTICULTURE: VEGETABLES, HERBS, & FRUIT SHOWS